-Moving into an assisted living facility is such an important decision and one you may not want to make it on your own.
+Moving into an assisted living facility is such an important decision and one you may not want to make on your own.
 It is recommended, however, that you talk it over with your family, and/or your doctor.
 You may also want to consult your financial adviser or banker.
-Better yet, consider chatting with an experienced elder law attorney.
+Better yet, consider chatting with experienced elder law attorneys.
 He or she can help identify the important legal considerations associated with this decision.
 Our office is happy to help.
 You may always call our office to arrange an appointment.

 Article provided by Gregory Port, M.B.A., J.D., Founder of Port Legal, one of Ohio’s TOP Elder Law & Estate Planning law firms.
 Attorney Port and his firm are Members of the National ElderCare Matters Alliance and have a Featured Listing on ElderCareMatters.com– America’s National Directory of Elder Care / Senior Care Resources to help families plan for and deal with the issues of Aging.

 If you have additional questions about your family’s Elder Care / Senior Care Matters, you can count on ElderCareMatters.com (America’s National Directory of Elder Care / Senior Care Resources) to help you find America’s Top Elder Care / Senior Care Professionals.
 You can find Local Elder Care / Senior Care Experts by Searching our National Database by City and Service Category.
 (This Search feature is located on the homepage of ElderCareMatters.com).

 The Elder Care / Senior Care Experts who are found on ElderCareMatters.com can provide you with the help you need in a wide range of Elder Care / Senior Care Services, including Elder Law, Estate Planning, Home Care, Assisted Living, Care Management, Daily Money Management, Senior Living, Investment Advisory Services, Tax & Accounting Services, Wills & Trusts, Probate plus many other Elder Care Services.